jaantollander/masters-thesis/content/21_puhti.md

 : \label{tab:slurm-partitions}
 Slurm partitions on Puhti.
-Each partition has a name and is associated with resources limits and set of node types from Table \ref{tab:puhti-nodes}.
+Each partition has a name associated with resource limits and a set of node types from Table \ref{tab:puhti-nodes}.
-Typically, memory and local storage limits are the same as for the node type.
+Typically, memory and local storage limits are the same for the node type.

-Puhti uses Slurm as a worload manager.
+Puhti uses Slurm as a workload manager.
-At the time of writing the version was 21.08.7, but it is updated regularly.
+At the time of writing, the version was 21.08.7, but it is updated regularly.
-It has partitions with different resource limits as seen on Table \ref{tab:slurm-partitions}.
+It has partitions with different resource limits, as seen in Table \ref{tab:slurm-partitions}.
-When we submit a job to Slurm, we must specify in which partition it will run, the project which used for billing, and the resource we wish to reserve.
+When we submit a job to Slurm, we must specify which partition it will run, the project used for billing, and the resource we wish to reserve.
-Slurm schedules the job to run when sufficient resource are available using a fair share algorithm.
+Slurm schedules the job to run when sufficient resources are available using a fair share algorithm.
-It sets different job specific environment variables for each job such that programs can access and use the job information within the process.
+It sets different job-specific environment variables for each job such that programs can access and use the job information within the process.
-We can use the *Slurm Job Identifier* (`SLURM_JOB_ID` environment variable) as identifier to collect job specific file operations.
+We can use the *Slurm Job Identifier* (`SLURM_JOB_ID` environment variable) as an identifier to collect job-specific file operations.
 Slurm also performs accounting of other details about the submitted jobs.
 See examples of Slurm job scripts in the Appendix \ref{slurm-job-scripts}.